 In accordance with the COVID-19 Omnibus (Emergency Measures) Bill 2020 – Amendment of Local Government Act 2020 our Council meetings remain open to the public via Live Stream only, do not attend in person.
 Meetings can be viewed via Council’s live stream platform.

-Council generally holds two formal meetings each month, with a Special Committee of Council and Ordinary Council, except January, where only an Ordinary Council meeting is held.
+Council generally holds two formal meetings each month, with a Delegated Committee of Council and Council, except January, where only an Council meeting is held.
 At Council meetings, Councillors debate issues, make decisions, approve proposals, fulfil the statutory requirements of the Council, approve its budget and plan for the future.

 View the Council Meeting Schedule for specific meeting dates.